Manipulation and Peer Mechanisms: A Survey: A Taxonomy of Models

-To prevent manipulation, incentives can be used to reward truthful reporting.
-The incentives can take the form of monetary payments or some other reward.
-In peer grading, the incentive might not be money but the participant's grade.
-For instance, \citet{walsh2014peerrank} increases a participant's score when they score other participants well.
-This, however, sacrifices impartiality.
+To prevent manipulation, the mechanism designer can reward truthful reporting.
+The rewards can take the form of monetary payments or some other form.
+In peer grading, the reward might not be money but the student's grade.
+For instance, the mechanism in \citet{walsh2014peerrank} increases a student's grade when they grade other students well.

 If the peer reports are entirely subjective, then paying for truthful reports is not particularly applicable.
 A participant can always claim that their report is their true but subjective opinion.
-In Table \ref{table:taxonomy}, most of the mechanisms that use payments are in settings where there is agreed ground truth.
-The only exception is \citet{ito2018} where each participant's nomination is subjective.
-However, the incentive component of \possessivecite{ito2018} mechanism is used on a part of the model that does have a ground truth---whether both participant $a$ and participant $b$ observe a nomination from $a$ to $b$.
+In Table \ref{table:taxonomy}, most of the mechanisms that use payments are in settings where there is common information or ground truth.
+The only exception is \citet{ito2018}, where each participant's nomination is subjective.
+However, the reward component of \possessivecite{ito2018} mechanism is used on a part of the model that does have common information---whether both participant $a$ and participant $b$ observe a nomination from $a$ to $b$.

-If each peer has a ground truth value that all participants agree upon, a common approach is to reward consensus.
+If each peer has common information that all participants agree upon, a natural approach is to \emph{reward consensus}.
 Multiple peer assessments of the peer's value should converge.
 A participant who wishes to manipulate the mechanism must consider the cost of diverging from the consensus and reducing their reward.
 For example, if the prize is the ranking of a grant application, the participants can receive an increase in the ranking as payment for a report that agrees with the consensus \citep{merrifield2009telescope}.

 Rewarding consensus can, however, create problems.
 If a participant believes that the consensus will be biased, he may bias his peer reports to match the consensus.
 The mechanism must give the participants an incentive to report their true assessment, even if they believe that their true assessment will differ from the consensus.